History of Chicago in Timeline

 1929: St. Valentine's Day Massacre

-1930: Great Migration Impact
+1930: The Great Migration

-1930: Chicago's Black Population Doubling Again
+1930: Increased Black Population

 1933: End of Prohibition

-July 24, 1934: Highest Official Temperature Reading
+July 24, 1934: Highest Official Temperature

-On July 24, 1934, Chicago recorded its highest official temperature reading of 105 °F (41 °C).
+On July 24, 1934, Chicago recorded its highest official temperature reading of 105 °F (41 °C) according to the National Weather Service.

-1934: Century of Progress Fair
+1934: Century of Progress International Exposition World's Fair

-1935: Workers Alliance of America
+1935: Formation of the Workers Alliance of America

 1937: Memorial Day Massacre

-1939: Steel Production
+1939: Steel Production during World War II

 December 2, 1942: First Controlled Nuclear Reaction

-On December 2, 1942, physicist Enrico Fermi conducted the world's first controlled nuclear reaction at the University of Chicago as part of the Manhattan Project.
+On December 2, 1942, physicist Enrico Fermi conducted the world's first controlled nuclear reaction at the University of Chicago as part of the top-secret Manhattan Project.

-1942: Boulevard System Construction Continues
+1942: Boulevard System Building Concluded

-1943: Steel Production
+1943: Steel Production during World War II

-1945: Steel Production
+1945: Steel Production during World War II

-1945: Atomic Bomb Creation
+1945: Use of Atomic Bomb

 1950: Peak Population

-1955: Richard J. Daley Elected
+1955: Election of Mayor Richard J. Daley

 1956: Annexation of O'Hare Airport Land